onesteinbv/dns01/doc/Documentation.md

 # Overview

-The Lego library powers ACME negotiation in Traefik, and includes a set of drivers for DNS providers enabling their use with the DNS-01 challenge.
-For those providers lacking native drivers targeting their API, Lego offers two generic ones that can be used to glue the support in: [exec](https://go-acme.github.io/lego/dns/exec/index.html) and [httpreq](https://go-acme.github.io/lego/dns/httpreq/index.html).
-This was the case with OpenProvider when integrating DNS-01 with Traefik, which motivated starting this project.
+The [lego](https://go-acme.github.io/lego/) library powers ACME negotiation in Traefik, and includes a collection of drivers for DNS providers enabling their use with the DNS-01 challenge.
+For providers lacking native drivers, it offers two generic ones that can be used to glue the support in: [exec](https://go-acme.github.io/lego/dns/exec/index.html) and [httpreq](https://go-acme.github.io/lego/dns/httpreq/index.html).
+This was the case with Openprovider when integrating DNS-01 with Traefik, which motivated the start of this project.

-Development and testing were done interactively using the certbot utility to manage the certificates and perform the challenges, with a bit of Bash code to wrap the certbot calls and provide the ***challenge hooks***.
-These are handlers that Lego/Traefik or certbot will call to create the TXT records that an ACME server like LetsEncrypt will fetch to validate the DNS-01 challenge.
+Initial testing and development were done interactively using certbot to manage certificates and perform challenges, with a Bash wrapper providing **challenge hooks**: handlers that lego/Traefik or certbot call to create TXT records that an ACME server such as Let’s Encrypt will query to validate DNS-01 challenges.

-While testing the hook code it was found that certbot does not verify that the newly created TXT record has propagated on the DNS data plane before returning control to ACME, meaning that any checks are expected to be done before the hook returns.
+While working with the hook code it was found that:

+- Certbot does not verify that the newly created TXT record has propagated through the DNS data plane before returning control to ACME, meaning any propagation checks must be performed before the hook returns.
-With Lego/Traefik the situation isn't much better.
-There is an optimistic poll with back-off and timeout, that greenlits the ACME server *on the first successful response*.
-With OpenProvider, this logic caused the DNS-01 challenges to fail in a [number of scenarios](#adaptive-propagation-detection-the-native-mode).
+- With lego/Traefik, an optimistic polling with backoff and timeout greenlights ACME as soon as the first positive lookup is received.
+In the case of Openprovider, this detection logic caused DNS-01 validations to fail in a [number of scenarios](#adaptive-propagation-detection-the-native-mode).

-Thus, efforts were focused on trying to improve the guarantees on the TXT record convergence in the shortest possible time: after the hook requests the TXT record creation, it will start polling all the authoritative servers testing for *streaks* of positive probes while (like Lego), avoiding throttling by refraining from polling too fast.
-The streak thresholds and backoffs are adaptive, and change depending on whether DNS shows “good” or “bad” convergence.
+The main effort therefore focused on improving the guarantees of TXT record convergence in the shortest possible time.
+After the hooks request TXT creation, all authoritative servers are polled for **streaks** of positive replies.
+Success thresholds and backoff intervals are adaptive and change depending on whether DNS shows “good” or “bad” convergence.

-The remaining pieces are basically K8S integration, and you will find all the details in this documentation about how to use this with Traefik.
-Future development is going to focus on making **dns01** useful in more diverse scenarios:
+The other missing piece was Kubernetes integration, covered in detail later in this documentation (particularly for Traefik).
+Upcoming development will focus on making **dns01** more broadly useful:

-- support other DNS providers by reusing the Lego drivers and/or add a native plugin system
+-  support additional DNS providers (via lego drivers or a native plugin system)
-- support other clients besides K8S/Traefik such as cert-manager, or custom workflows
+- support more ACME clients besides lego/Traefik, such as cert-manager or custom workflows
-- Argo stack integration
+- deeper integration with the Argo ecosystem
-- have as many components able to be used fully independently (target A/AAA creation, propagation detection, etc.)
+- make the internal components usable independently (A/AAAA target creation, propagation detection, etc.)

 # Components